-As a brand new patient, that is not how I saw it but I came around to that.
-So if you are freaked out when you first see the chemo room, that is totally normal and okay, and it doesn’t mean that that’s how it’s always gonna feel to you.
+As a brand-new patient, that is not how I saw it, but I came around to that.
+If you are freaked out when you first see the chemo room, that is totally normal and okay.
+It doesn’t mean that that’s how it’s always gonna feel to you.

-In fact, I went every Tuesday for 18 weeks and every third Tuesday for ten more months.
+In fact, I went every Tuesday for 18 weeks and every third Tuesday for 10 more months.
 I liked those days, actually.
-I got to go and I was treated like a queen, people brought me things, they wrapped me in warm blankets.
+I got to go, and I was treated like a queen.
+People brought me things.
+They wrapped me in warm blankets.

-So first I just want to say it’s okay to totally be panicky about going there and looking at those people and feeling like, “Oh my gosh, I’m going to be one of those people and I don’t want to be one of those people.”
+First, I just want to say it’s okay to totally be panicky about going there, looking at those people, and feeling like, “Oh my gosh, I’m going to be one of those people, and I don’t want to be one of those people.”
 You do.
 You wanna be fighting.
 You wanna be a fighter.

 Describe getting the port(acath)

 I wasn’t deep, deep under.
 But there’s a funny story about that.
-I’m claustrophobic and when you’re getting a port put in, they’ve got your face kind of covered and they’ve got all of these TV monitors above you where they’re looking.
+I’m claustrophobic, and when you’re getting a port put in, they’ve got your face kind of covered.
+They’ve got all of these TV monitors above you where they’re looking.

 They must have all realized I was waking up because I heard five different people going, “Don’t move, don’t move, don’t move.”
 I’m like, “I’m claustrophobic.”
 And they’re like, “Don’t move.”

 Then I went back out.
 I remember that.
-And then I woke up in the recovery and it was sore.
+Then I woke up in the recovery, and it was sore.
 I’d say my neck was stiff from having it to the side.

-For two days my neck was really stiff.
-And then I had this bulbous thing [on my chest] and I’m really squeamish about the sort of thing.
+For two days, my neck was really stiff.
+Then I had this bulbous thing [on my chest], and I’m really squeamish about the sort of thing.

 Did you like the port?